armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 (nearly all processing time is used for extracting identifiers) and is something that typically only needs to be done once for an archive as the data for an archive is immutable.
-The only reason to rerun the extraction process is if there are errors in the extraction tools,
+The only reason to rerun the extraction process is if there are errors in the extraction tools.
+It also allows for incremental updates, only processing new packages.

 The `bang_extract_identifiers.py` script extracts individual files from source code archives, processes the individual files using `ctags` and `xgettext` to